pranaykasturi/mosaik-heatpump/README.rst

 For the compressor, all the parameters except 'eta_s' are same as those used in the tutorial.
 For the set of design points, i.e the evaporator side temperatures, the condenser side temperatures and the heating capacities available from the manufacturer's datasheet, the 'eta_s' parameter of the of the compressor has been chosen to match the compressor power calculated by the model to that provided in the datasheet.
-A script to generate the series of 'eta_s' values for the different design points, has been provided in the package.
-The steps to be followed to utilize this script have been deatiled below.
+A script to generate the series of 'eta_s' values for the different design points, are provided in the package.
+The steps to be followed to utilize this script are detailed below.

 *Connection Parametrization*